eremetic-framework/eremetic/README.md

     messenger_port: <port for mesos to communicate on>

 ## Building

+### Environment
+Clone the repository into `$GOCODE/src/github.com/alde/eremetic`.
+This is needed because of internal package dependencies.

 ### Install dependencies
 First you need to install dependencies.
 Parts of the eremetic code is auto-generated (assets and templates for the HTML view are compiled).
 In order for go generate to work, `go-bindata` and `go-bindata-assetfs` needs to be manually installed.